 Chinese makes use of syllable pitch patterns to distinguish between words.
 Two syllables which are identical in their vowels and consonants but vary in tone are just as different as if they varied in consonants or vowels.
 Some "tonal languages" consider only the pitch of a syllable relative to that of other syllables, but Chinese makes use of both relative pitch and pitch change across the syllable.
 Mandarin, for example, has a some syllables with a high even pitch, and others with a low pitch that drops yet lower and then rises slightly.
 Still others drop from high to low or rise from low to high.

-A useful traditional analysis of Chinese tone across all dialects and at all periods assumes a system of eight named tone categories.
+Different Chinese dialects have different numbers of tones.
+But a useful traditional analysis of Chinese tone across all dialects and at all periods assumes a system of eight named tone categories.
 Four are referred to as yīn 阴 and four yáng 阳.

 In classical poetry, the even (píng 平) tones, both yīn and yáng, stand together in contrast to all the others taken together, which are collectively called "oblique" (zè 仄).
 Poetic lines may then exhibit defined patterns of alternation between even and oblique tones.

 Students of modern Chinese usually refer to the tones of any particular macro-dialect (such as Mandarin or Cantonese) by macro-dialect-specific numbers, although this tends to obscure the cognate relationship across dialects.
 For example the "yáng even" tone is numbered two in Mandarin but four in Cantonese and five in Hokkien.
 (There is a table of correspondences at the bottom of this page.)